 Post at Jemez

 A temporary Army post.

 (1846 - 1851, 1852 - 1867), Albuquerque

-Initially a Dragoon garrison post.
-Temporarily abandoned in 1851, it was regarrisoned and became department headquarters in 1852, supporting a quartermaster depot in rented adobe buildings.
-Captured by the Confederates in 1862, with a gun battery set up in the town square (plaza).
+Initially a U.S. Army Dragoon garrison post.
+Temporarily abandoned in 1851, it was regarrisoned and became the military department headquarters in 1852, also supporting a quartermaster depot in rented adobe buildings.
+Captured by the Confederates in March 1862, with a gun battery set up in the town square (Old Town Plaza).

-A Spanish Presidio was established here in 1706, and the Mexicans also had a military presence here after 1821.
+A Spanish Presidio was first established here in 1706, with the Church of San Felipe de Neri, and the Mexicans also had a military presence here after 1821.

 (1852, 1853), near Albuquerque

-A temporary Dragoon and infantry encampment.
+A temporary U.S. Army Dragoon and Infantry encampment.
 Exact location undetermined.